 Interchangeability | Interoperability – Zhaga (book 18) global standard

 Key mission of Zhaga Consortium is to standardize interfaces of the LED luminaires in order to achieve interchangeability and interoperability.
-Launched in 2018, the standardized Zhaga (book 18) socket enables universal luminaire compatibility, allowing quick tool-free installation of a Zhaga controller on to a Zhaga certified street light luminaire of your choice.
+Launched in 2018, the standardized Zhaga (book 18) socket enables universal luminaire compatibility.

-Thanks to this universally accepted standard, specifiers and municipalities do not have to worry about the compatibility between a controller (OLC) and a streetlight fixture.
+- Thanks to this universally accepted standard, specifiers and municipalities do not have to worry about the compatibility between an outdoor lamp controller (OLC)/ motion sensor and a streetlight fixture.

 Plug & Play Interface for Smart, Future-Ready Street Lights